Shoeburyness

 Shoeburyness (/ˌʃuːbɹiˈnɛs/ SHOO-bree-NESS), or simply Shoebury, is a coastal town in the City of Southend-on-Sea, in the ceremonial county of Essex, England; it lies 3 mi east of the city centre.
 It was formerly a separate town until it was absorbed into Southend in 1933.

 In Saxon times, the area was called Shoebury.
-Sometime between 1086 and the thirteenth century, it was divided into two parishes called North Shoebury and South Shoebury.
+Sometime between 1086 and the thirteenth century, it was divided into two parishes: North Shoebury and South Shoebury.
 The two villages remained small rural settlements until the 1850s, when a barracks was established in the parish of South Shoebury, later becoming MoD Shoeburyness.
 A garrison town, known as Shoeburyness, grew around the barracks, taking its name from the ness on the coast at the southern end of the parish.
 Shoeburyness railway station opened in 1884, as the eastern terminus of the London, Tilbury and Southend Railway.

 The parish of South Shoebury was made an urban district in 1894, which was renamed Shoeburyness in 1895.
 The urban district of Shoeburyness and parish of North Shoebury were both abolished in 1933, being absorbed into the county borough of Southend-on-Sea.
 Development during the twentieth century saw the formerly separate settlements of Shoeburyness and North Shoebury absorbed into the built-up area of Southend.

 History

 The first record of occupation in Shoebury has been found from the Mesolithic period, with Neolithic and Bronze Age stone tools and Beaker pottery having also been discovered.
-An Iron Age settlement has been found, that had ramparts that were believed to be originally 40ft wide and 12ft tall, with evidence of round houses, ditches and Postholes that is now a Scheduled Monument.
+An Iron Age settlement, now a Scheduled Monument, has been found, that had ramparts that were believed to be originally 40 ft wide and 12 ft tall, with evidence of round houses, ditches and postholes.
 The Romans built a fortified settlement called Essobira at the Ness, that was attacked by the British in AD50 under Caratacus and later by Boudica's rebels.
 Evidence of Essobira has not been found, however a Roman Kiln was found in 1892, 300 yards from Suttons, a historical house.
 A further Roman kiln was found in the grounds of the garrison in 1895.

 The Saxons re-established a settlement in the 6th century, which at this point that the name Shoebury, or in Anglo-Saxon Scobrih, or in Danish, Scabivig was first documented.
 A Camp was built by the Dane Hastein in circa 894, but little remains as the Artillery Barracks were built over part of the site.
 Shoebury (North and South were recorded as one) was listed in the Domesday Book of 1086, having a population of 33 households and sitting within the control of the Rochford Hundred.
 The land was owned by three different people, Walter; Bishop Odo of Bayeux and the Swein of Essex, son of Robert FitzWimarc.